-To help find products to sell, he turned to Oberlo.
-The app would allow him to connect his online store with dropshipping suppliers, pulling in the details of their inventory with the click of a button.
-He signed up for a Shopify account, connected his store with Oberlo, and got to work.
+To help find products to sell, he turned to dropshipping.
+The method would allow him to connect his online store with dropshipping suppliers, pulling in the details of their inventory with the click of a button.
+He signed up for a Shopify account, installed a dropshipping app, and got to work.

 Building a Store and Getting the First Sale

 Progress at the beginning was slow.
 “I had to try a lot of things,” he says, “But really, that’s the interesting part.”
 Embracing the entire process, through the easy and the difficult moments, is important, he says.
 “It makes it rewarding when you succeed in a smaller part of the journey, such as nailing the product page.”

 Slowly, his store began to come together.
 He spent time adding new products and tweaking his store’s design.
 He jumped into marketing, setting up social media accounts on Tumblr, Pinterest, Facebook, and Instagram.